 If you're having trouble meeting our printing specs, the Discraft Art Department can help!
-Art revision fees are $40/hour for hotstamp, $60/hour for Supercolor, and our talented artists will often need only one or two hours to wrangle your art into shape.
+Art revision fees are $40/hour for hotstamp, $60/hour for Supercolor.
+We typically need only one or two hours to wrangle your art into shape.
 Drop us a line for more info.
 If you need a complete design from scratch we ask that you find a third party artist to assist you.

 SUBMITTING YOUR ARTWORK

 IMPORTANT: Please do not send your art until we ask for it.
 You'll need to fill out an order form and receive a quote from Discraft prior to sending your art.

 It is preferred that the artwork is submitted as a digital file, in a format such as Photoshop, Illustrator, EPS, TIFF, PDF, or BMP.
 We can accept formats for either Mac or PC.
 If sending a JPG, it should be no less than 300 dpi and saved using your program's 'high quality' setting.
 Please do not submit screenshots, 72 dpi JPG or other low resolution file formats.
 When submitting digital art, please compress it using a compression program such as Zip or StuffIt before emailing.
 Send Ultimate art here, or Disc Golf art here.